Equitable Spaces

 • Address the social and cultural inequalities impacting the United States and/or global systems

-Different Equitable Spaces (EQS) courses are offered each semester.
+Equitable Spaces (EQS) courses vary each semester.

 Course characteristics